modjs/mod/doc/tutorial/creating-plugins.md

-﻿Tasks are mod's bread and butter.
+Tasks are mod's bread and butter.
 The stuff you do most often, like `min` or `cat`.
 Every time Mod is run, you specify one or more tasks to run, which tells Mod what you'd like it to do.

 In addition to the built-in tasks, you can create your own task:

-### Plugin skeleton
+## Plugin skeleton
 ```js
 exports.summary = 'my task';